 Olive oil is generally considered a go-to healthy oil, and a healthier fat source than animal products and other oils.

-Many associate olive oil with the sun and the sea, with longevity and health, with omega 3s and antioxidants.
+Olive oil is associated with sun and sea, with longevity and health, with omega 3s and antioxidants.

 Moreover, as a concentrated source of fat, it doesn’t retain all the nutritional value that comes with eating the whole plant source.